abiolaemma/solavisetech-automated-cicd-proj/README.md

     1)  #### Configure slack credentials for the pipeline to post alerts on slack channel:
         - Click on Manage Jenkins --> System
         - Go to section Slack
-        - Workspace: **devopsfullyau-r0x2686** (if not working try with name of workspace devops-fully-automated)
+        - Workspace: **DevOpsGurus** (if not working try with name of workspace devopsgurus-workspace)
         - Credentials: Click on Add button to add new credentials
             - Slack secret token (slack-token)
             - Kind: Secret text
-            - Secret: 3jrfd3GjdMac0dgcxJwcOgQU
+            - Secret: rBwO4Ymv4tvz2oDL8XWnRawW
             - ID: slack-token
             - Description: slack-token
             - Click on Create